purehyperbole/lunar/README.md

 A simple embedded, persistent key value store for go.

-The implementation uses a radix tree as an index, with index and value data stored as seperate files.
+The index makes use of a lock free radix tree, which is kept only in memory.

-Both index and data files are memory mapped (MMAP).
+Data persistence is handled via a memory mapped file (MMAP).

+# Motivation

+This project was built for fun and learning.
+It probably has lots of bugs and shouldn't be used for any real workloads (yet!)

 # Installation